svga/SVGAPlayer-iOS/readme.md

 ## 2.5.0 Released

-This version add Support for matte layer and dynamic matte bitmap.
+This version add Support for matte layer and dynamic matte bitmap.<br>
 Head on over to [Dynamic · Matte Layer](https://github.com/yyued/SVGAPlayer-iOS/wiki/Dynamic-%C2%B7-Matte-Layer)

 This version add Support for audio step to frame & percentage.